ustaxcourt/ef-cms/wikiwiki/Messages.md

 * If Unread - Bold with blue envelope icon
 * If High Priority - Red exclamation point (not implemented yet)
 * If High Priority and Unread - Red exclamation point and bold (not implemented yet)

+## Create New Message
+*  "Create New Message" to the actions dropdown on Case Detail header
+* On click of Create New Message, the Create New Message modal displays

+**Select section/ recipient**
+* Required fields

+**Subject line**
+* is required
+* Free text field

+**Add message**
+* is required
+* Free text field

+**On Save**
+* Modal closes and success message displays "Your message has been sent."
+* Message is saved and associated with case
+* Message Detail screen is created
+* Message appears in Sent box for sending user and Section Sent box
+* Message appears in the recipient's My Messages Inbox, and the Section Messages Inbox